Sustainable Development and Its Objectives

 - Quality education: To ensure that students have access to free primary and secondary education and affordable higher and technical education.

-- Gender Equality: The aim is to give equal political, economic, and social equality for women thereby creating more opportunities.
+- Gender Equality: The aim is to give equal political, economic, and social equality for women, thereby creating more opportunities.

 - Clean water and sanitization: To provide clean water to populations across the globe so that they can have better sanitary conditions.

-- Affordable and clean energy: It helps in energy efficiency and increases in the use of renewables for climate change mitigation and disaster risk reduction.
+- Affordable and clean energy: It helps in energy efficiency and increases the use of renewables for climate change mitigation and disaster risk reduction.

-- Decent Work and Economic Growth: According to the national circumstances sustain per capita economic growth.
+- Decent Work and Economic Growth: According to the national circumstances, sustain per capita economic growth.
 Least Developed Countries should have at least 7% gross domestic product growth per annum.

 - Industry, innovation and infrastructure: Developing reliable, sustainable, and resilient infrastructure to support economic development and social well-being.

 - Climate change: The aim is to combat climate change and its impacts on saving lives.
-The aim is to reduce global greenhouse gas emissions by 43% by 2030 and net zero by 2050.
+The aim is to reduce global greenhouse gas emissions by 43% by 2030 and to achieve net zero by 2050.

 Relation Between Sustainability and Sustainable Development